Paleocene–Eocene Thermal Maximum: Acidification

+Acidification of deep waters and the later spreading from the North Atlantic can explain spatial variations in carbonate dissolution.
+In parts of the southeast Atlantic, the lysocline rose by 2 km in just a few thousand years.
+Evidence from the tropical Pacific Ocean suggests a minimum lysocline shoaling of around 500 m at the time of this hyperthermal.
+Acidification may have increased the efficiency of transport of photic zone water into the ocean depths, thus partially acting as a negative feedback that retarded the rate of atmospheric carbon dioxide buildup.
+Also, diminished biocalcification inhibited the removal of alkalinity from the deep ocean, causing an overshoot of calcium carbonate deposition once net calcium carbonate production resumed, helping restore the ocean to its state before the PETM.
+As a consequence of coccolithophorid blooms enabled by enhanced runoff, carbonate was removed from seawater as the Earth recovered from the negative carbon isotope excursion, thus acting to ameliorate ocean acidification.

 Life

 Stoichiometric magnetite (Fe_{3}O_{4}) particles were obtained from PETM-age marine sediments.
 The study from 2008 found elongate prism and spearhead crystal morphologies, considered unlike any magnetite crystals previously reported, and are potentially of biogenic origin.
 These biogenic magnetite crystals show unique gigantism, and probably are of aquatic origin.
 The study suggests that development of thick suboxic zones with high iron bioavailability, the result of dramatic changes in weathering and sedimentation rates, drove diversification of magnetite-forming organisms, likely including eukaryotes.
 Biogenic magnetites in animals have a crucial role in geomagnetic field navigation.